MttArmstrong/testing-new-framework/_episodes/03-what-is-open-source.md

 The Attribution clause, which is part of all CC licenses, requires that the user include the appropriate attribution (title, author, source, license) when the work is used.
 The ShareAlike clause requires that adaptations (derivatives) be shared under the same terms as the original (analogous to copyleft).
-The NoDerives clause says that no derivatives of the work are permitted.
+The NoDerivs clause says that no derivatives of the work are permitted.
 The NonCommercial clause says that only non-commercial uses of the work are permitted.
 Without this clause, commercial uses are allowed.